Hectorjg/SQL_to_Azure/README.md

-# Implementation of Microsoft Azure from Python and Power BI
+# Implementation of Microsoft Azure from Python and Power BI Dashboard

 An introduction to:
 -How to upload DataBases to Azure storage.